awwx/ar/readme.md

 can fork the github project and push changes to me that way, or just send me an email with your patches.

+Note that patches to the runtime itself need to be released under the Perl Artistic License, as the code is derived from Arc 3.1.
+(You can *also* release your contributions under whatever other license you want, as long as you dual-licence with the Perl Artistic License).

 ### Address code quality issues

 My primary focus so far has been getting things to work, with less attention on readable code.
-A fresh pair of eyes can see duplicate code, awkward names, less confusing ways of doing things.
+A fresh pair of eyes can see duplicate code, awkward names, and notice less confusing ways of doing things.

 ### Find bugs

 Running the runtime right now is pretty slow because none of the Arc optimizations have been written yet (they're on the to-do list...)
-However, if you can stand it and find a bug, bug reports are *greatly* appreciated :D.
+However, if you can stand it and do find a bug, bug reports are *greatly* appreciated :D.